The Use of Family Trusts by Business Owners

 The basic ownership structure of a family trust that owns a business would be as follows:

 The settlor would settle the trust, usually for a nominal fee of $10, or an item such as a gold coin.
-Once the settlor has settled the trust, he/she should have no further involvement.
+Once the settlor has settled the trust, they should have no further involvement.
 The settlor could be anyone, but should not be a beneficiary.
+Trusted family advisors, such as accountants, lawyers or financial advisors often serve in the role of settlor.

-Generally, three to five trustees would act as a group to control the trust.
-Decisions are usually based on the majority vote of the trustees.
+Generally, one or three trustees would act as a group to control the trust.
+Decisions are usually based on the majority vote of the trustees, which is why you would normally avoid having two trustees.
 Most often, the trustees are family members who are familiar with the business or with the family members involved in the business.
 A family lawyer or advisor could also be a trustee.

 The trust agreement should name all persons who would potentially benefit from the assets of the trust as beneficiaries.
 Generally stated, there is no downside for including more beneficiaries as opposed to fewer because of the discretionary ability of the trustees to exclude specific beneficiaries in the future.
 Usually, the potential beneficiaries are specifically identified; however, they could also include future children or grandchildren.